kgisl/pythonFDP/notes/cs3003-unit4-examples.md

             min_i = j
     return min_i
 ```
+- If `i` is not provided, default it to an appropriate value.
-Refactor the above function to a one line function.
+- *Can you refactor the above function to a one line function?*

 ```python
 def  merge(A, B):